 Covered California's enrollment goals are large and reflect the goal of having at least 70% of those eligible for subsidies enrolled within five years.
+This goal is one we aspire to exceed as we seek to provide coverage to all eligible Californians.
 By the end of the first year of operations alone, we aim to have 1.4 million Californians enrolled in subsidized and non-subsidized coverage purchased through Covered California.
 Maximizing enrollment will require a streamlined "no wrong door" approach to eligibility and enrollment that provides a consistent user experience at all entry points and for all populations regardless of race or ethnicity, language spoken or region of the state.
-Covered California is designing an eligibility and enrollment portal, known as the California Healthcare, Eligibility, Enrollment and Retention
+Covered California is designing an eligibility and enrollment portal, known as the California Healthcare, Eligibility, Enrollment and Retention System (CalHEERS), to provide a single point of entry for insurance affordability programs including Covered California and Medi-Cal.
+System goals include: